 Economic Stimulus Checks

-- The Federal Government has begun to distribute stimulus checks to the public.
+- The Federal Government has distributed stimulus checks to the public.
 It seems like everyone who has a Social Security number and earns under $90,000 will qualify.
 For most people there is nothing to do - If you have yet to file, the IRS is expected to issue the stimulus check to the same bank account or mail it to the home address used on your 2018 tax return.
-Those who receive Social Security, SSD, SSI or Railroad benefits and don’t normally file taxes, the stimulus will be delivered to you the same way you receive your benefits.
+Those who receive Social Security, SSD, SSI, Veteran, or Railroad benefits and don’t normally file taxes, the stimulus will be delivered to you the same way you receive your benefits.
 If you are required to file taxes and you haven’t filed a 2018 or 2019 return – try to utilize a free option to file.
 The stimulus will remain available through the end of 2020.
-Visit our website again in May or call 311 to see if free NYC VITA sites have reopened.

 - For security reasons, the IRS plans to mail a letter about the economic impact payment to the taxpayer’s last known address within 15 days after the payment is paid.
 The letter will provide information on how the payment was made and how to report any failure to receive the payment.
 If a taxpayer is unsure they’re receiving a legitimate letter, the IRS urges taxpayers to visit IRS.gov first to protect against scam artists.

-- More details are expected here: stimulus payment check
+- Updated details are expected here: stimulus payment check

 Other Resource Guides